On-Line/Distance and Correspondence Education

 For clarification please contact Dr. MacDonald at firstname.lastname@example.org

-As KVA has permission from the NS Dept of Ed to grant NS credits, even through our correspondence program, these credits can be applied to graduating from other institutions.
+As KVA has permission from the NS Dept of Ed to grant NS credits, these credits can be applied to graduation at other institutions.
 It is the student's responsibility to ensure that the courses taken at KVA (and thus the credits given) will be accepted at the institution to which the credits are transferred.

 Google G Suite supports our on-line/distance education program.
 It is the same program that in-house students follow.
 On-Line students have full, daily access to all of KVA's resources (with the exception of all books, texts and print resources - many of which are available online through our system or the Internet) including content experts via email, scheduled meeting via Google Hangouts or Messenger.
 Teachers are required to address all questions from on-line students the day they arrive (unless they arrive late, in which case first thing the next day), just as they address in-house students asking them face-to-face questions.
 The on-line system is virtually the same as our in-house system.